dciancu/unifi-protect-unvr-docker-arm64/README.md

 Name=enp0s2
 ```

-Make sure to update your network settings to reflect the new interface name.
+**Make sure to update your network settings and your firewall rules to reflect the new interface name.**
 To apply the settings, run `sudo update-initramfs -u` and reboot your host machine.

 ## RTSP